 \subsection{Mullineux fixed points of a given $e$-weight}

 We also give a result for all $e$ generalizing Theorem \ref{thm: BessOlssonFixedpointsbyweight}, counting Mullineux fixed points by $e$-weight.

-\begin{definition} Let $mf_{e,w}(n)$ be the number of $\lambda \vdash n$ with $e$-weight $w$ and $m_e(\lambda)=\lambda$. \end{definition} It is well-known that the Mullineux map when restricted to $e$-core partitions simply takes the transpose or conjugate partition, so determining $mf_{e,0}(n)$ means counting self-conjugate $e$-cores.
+\begin{definition} Let $mf_{e,w}(n)$ be the number of $\lambda \vdash n$ with $e$-weight $w$ and $m_e(\lambda)=\lambda$. \end{definition} It is well-known that the Mullineux map of an $e$-core partition is the transpose or conjugate of that partition.
+So determining $mf_{e,0}(n)$ means counting self-conjugate $e$-cores.
 These were enumerated by Garvan, Kim and Stanton.